geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 - We are also only interested in dem files that have dry land in them.
 This is why the max value of the file has to be over 0m.

 In the second phase the masked 10m dem files are resampled to 2m resolution.
 The 10m dem needs to be resampled to 2m resolution so we can make calculations between other layers.
 After resampling the files are renamed and saved.

-TIP!
-If the batch job doesn't work because it contains dos line brakes instead of unix ones.
-Run command *dos2unix dem10_batch* and then try again.

 ### 2. Run the calculator